 Frontenac State Park

-Frontenac State Park is located in the rugged wooded hills above Lake Pepin.
-The hillsides are laced with trails and the upland prairie provides expansive views.
+Frontenac State Park (DNR website) is located in the rugged wooded hills above Lake Pepin.
+The hillsides are laced with trails, and the upland prairie provides expansive views.
 It’s a gorgeous spot, particularly in the fall when the leaves are at their most brilliant, and one of my favorite stops along Highway 61 south.

 Great River Bluffs State Park

-Great River Bluffs State Park sits high on the bluffs overlooking the Mississippi River near Winona.
+Great River Bluffs State Park (DNR website) sits high on the bluffs overlooking the Mississippi River near Winona.

 It’s a great stop for anyone traveling through southeastern Minnesota on the Great River Road.

-• What you’ll find a Great River Bluffs State Park: Forest hikes with views over the Mississippi River valley.
+- What you’ll find at Great River Bluffs State Park: Forest hikes with views over the Mississippi River valley.

-• Best time to visit: Just as the leaves first come out in spring for the best scenic vies or fall when the leaves turn brilliant colors along the trail and in the the river valley below.
+- Best time to visit: Just as the leaves first come out in spring for the best scenic views or fall when the leaves turn brilliant colors along the trail and in the river valley below.

 John A. Latsch State Park

-John A. Latsch State Park, a small state park near Winona in southeastern Minnesota, provides a stopping place with views of the Mississippi River.
+John A. Latsch State Park (DNR website), a small state park near Winona in southeastern Minnesota, provides a stopping place with views of the Mississippi River.

 Lake Louise State Park

-Lake Louise State Park centers on a mill pond at the edge of the tall grass prairie in southern Minnesota.
+Lake Louise State Park (DNR website) centers on a mill pond at the edge of the tall grass prairie in southern Minnesota.

-Myre – Big Island State Park consists of oak savanna, grasslands, lakeshore, and marshes near Albert Lea in southeastern Minnesota.
+Myre-Big Island State Park (DNR website) consists of oak savanna, grasslands, lakeshore, and marshes near Albert Lea in southeastern Minnesota.
 The park’s namesake island is a maple/basswood forest.

 Nerstrand Big Woods State Park

-Nerstrand Big Woods State Park, located near the tiny town of Nerstrand in southeastern Minnesota, preserves a rare remnant of the “Big Woods” that once blanketed this part of the state.
+Nerstrand Big Woods State Park (DNR website), located near the tiny town of Nerstrand in southeastern Minnesota, preserves a rare remnant of the “Big Woods” that once blanketed this part of the state.
 This park is noted for its vegetation (carpets of spring wildflowers and brilliant fall leaves), but it also has a lovely little waterfall.

 Rice Lake State Park

-Rice Lake State Park is located along a shallow lake where American Indians once harvested wild rice near Owatonna in southern Minnesota.
+Rice Lake State Park (DNR website) is located along a shallow lake where American Indians once harvested wild rice near Owatonna in southern Minnesota.
+It’s a popular lake for fishing, but also has a few trails.

-The park is heavily wooded and would be lovely any time of year, but, for me, the best time to visit is spring when the woodland floor becomes a vast expanses of wildflowers.
-It’s amazing.
+The park is heavily wooded and would be lovely any time of year, but, for me, the best time to visit is spring, when the woodland floor becomes a vast expanse of wildflowers.
+It’s a fantastic display.

 This is also a great place to search for waterfowl during the spring and fall migration.